How to establish an open-source program

 Here, we discuss the key considerations for establishing an open-source program.

-What do we mean by "open-source"?
+What do we mean by "open-source?"

 One of the key reasons companies open-source projects is that they want the community to get involved.
 Popular projects receive significant contributions from the community, and they get it for free.

 It's not necessarily out of altruism.
 People and organizations consume projects because they see a personal or business benefit.
-When the project doesn't meet their needs or expectations, they may use the opportunity to address bugs or add features.
+When the project doesn't meet their needs or expectations, they might use the opportunity to address bugs or add features.
 Rather than hold these improvements back in private forks, they're compelled to contribute those changes back into the source repository to become part of the project baseline.
 This virtuous cycle of improvement is why many businesses produce software using the open-source model.

 Open-source goals